Notes for Week 1

 - Memory: Stores both instructions (the program) and data that the computer is actively using.
 Think of it as the computer’s workspace.
 We’ll explore different types of memory (RAM, cache, registers) in detail later.

-- Arithmetic Logic Unit (ALU): Performs the actual computations (arithmetic operations, logical comparisons) on the data.
-This is the “brain” of the CPU.
+- CPU: Performs the actual computations (arithmetic operations, logical comparisons) on the data.
+This is the “brain” of the computer.

 - Control Unit: Directs the operation of all other components.
 It fetches instructions from memory, decodes them, and issues signals to the ALU, memory, and I/O devices to execute those instructions.
 It’s the “conductor” of the computer’s orchestra.

-These five components are interconnected by buses, which are sets of wires that carry data and control signals.
+These five components are interconnected by address buses, data buses, and control buses, which are sets of wires that carry data and control signals.

 The Stored Program Concept